nwpuzhengyan/SVcnn/README.md

 SVcnn <input sorted bam> <input reference.fa>
 ```
 ---
-## Convert SV region into image
+## Convert SV regions into images

-SVcnn can convert SV regionS into images and store the images in this folder SV_into_image.
+SVcnn can convert SV regions into images and store the images in this folder SV_into_image.
 If users want to check the converted images, they can look for them in folder SV_into_image.
 The name of each image consists of the chromosome name and SV start and end position.

 ---
 ## Output format